Investing Offshore

 Conclusion

-As we have argued throughout this edition of Corolab, it makes sense to diversify your asset base as a South African investor.
+As we have shown in this edition of Corolab, it makes sense to diversify your asset base as a South African investor.
 By living, working and owning a house in our local market, you already have significant country-specific risk, arguing for additional international exposure.

-At Coronation we have spent a quarter of a decade building a considered global fund range that meets the needs of South African investors.
-All of our global funds are available in rands and in US dollars, and are managed by a global team of skilled investment professionals, collaborating and applying our single, valuation-driven investment philosophy to identify the most attractive opportunities, regardless of asset class or geography.
+At Coronation, we have spent more than a quarter of a decade building a global fund range that meets the needs of South African investors.
+All of our global funds are available in rands and US dollars and are managed by a global team of skilled investment professionals who are collaborating and applying our single, valuation-driven investment philosophy to identify the most attractive opportunities, regardless of asset class or geography.

 Disclaimer